mhcrnl/ogcalc/doc/ogcalc.rst

 \item Bad things happen when changing the font size from the default.
 \end{itemize}

-The nesting of containers results in a \emph{widget tree}, which has many useful properties, some of which will be used later.
+The nesting of containers results in a *widget tree*, which has many useful properties, some of which will be used later.
 One important advantage is that they can dynamically resize and accommodate different lengths of text, important for